NeOneSoft/ArcAdn-Django/README.md

 # ARCA DNA

-Django RestApi that store dna strings into Postgresql database and evaluate if character string has mutation.
+Django RestApi that store dna strings into Postgresql database and evaluate if it has mutation.

 #Modules: